Hesam-Eskandari/tech-school/csharp/01-basic.md

 - When you declare a value type, a part of stack memory gets allocated for it automatically
 - When a value type is out of scope, it gets removed from stack immediately by runtime (or CLR)
 - For reference types, programmer needs to allocate memory with new operator.
+- If a reference type contains a value type (object fields of structure type), values are part of the object and are saved in the heap memory.
+- Value types go where they are declared.
+If declared independently, they are saved in stack memory.
+If they are part of an object, they are saved in the heap.
 - Memory gets allocated for reference type from heap
 - If a referenced type object goes out of scope, it continues to stay on heap for a little while
 - CLR (= runtime) runs a process called garbage collection to free objects from heap.